Magnetically charged black-bounce solution via nonlinear electrodynamics in a k-essence theory: Introduction

 Conventionally, in general relativity, solutions for regular black holes and traversable wormholes require that energy conditions be violated, thus requiring exotic matter.
-For the case of regular black holes with only nonlinear electrodynamics, the strong energy condition is always violated.
+For the case of regular black holes with only NED, the strong energy condition is always violated.
 However, there are also solutions that violate other energy conditions \cite{Rodrigues:2017yry}.
 In the case of the scalar field, a canonical scalar field minimally coupled with gravitational theory is not sufficient to generate regular solutions, necessitating the presence of a phantom scalar field, which violates the null energy condition \cite{PRL}.

-The initial proposal of this work was to investigate possible modifications in the energy conditions, for example, arising from nonlinear electrodynamics incorporated into a k-essence theory.
+The initial proposal of this work was to investigate possible modifications in the energy conditions, for example, arising from NED incorporated into a k-essence theory.
 As we will see below, the electromagnetic sector is not modified by the presence of the k-essence function, however, the phantom and potential scalar field configurations are altered.

-The paper is structured as follows: Section \ref{sec2} establishes the theoretical basis of the k-essence model in conjunction with nonlinear electrodynamics, including the derivation of the equations of motion.
+The paper is structured as follows: Section \ref{sec2} establishes the theoretical basis of the k-essence model in conjunction with NED, including the derivation of the equations of motion.
 In Sections \ref{sec3} and \ref{sec4}, we apply the methodology to two specific models and derive the physical quantities for the k-essence configurations of $n=1/3$ and $n=1/5$.
 In Section \ref{sec5}, we derive the energy conditions generically for each configuration, $n=1/3$ and $n=1/5$.
-In Section \ref{sec6}, we analyze the power conditions for each model.
+In Section \ref{sec6}, we analyze the energy conditions for each model.
 Finally, the conclusions are presented in Section \ref{sec7}.